 treatises and thought experiments.
 We have even published short fiction pieces and pro-life movie and play reviews.

 4.)
-The benefit of forty years’ experience and confidence in the most trusted Right to Life publication on the planet.
+The benefit of almost fifty years’ experience and confidence in the most trusted Right-to-Life publication on the planet.

 The Human Life Review isn’t a start up blog.
-We have been publishing since our founder, James P. McFadden opened our doors in 1975.
-The Human Life Review has been called “THE locus of civilized discussion of the abortion issue”, and it is that academic and intellectual discussion that for which we are we are internationally renowned.
+We have been publishing since our founder James P. McFadden opened our doors in 1975.
+The Human Life Review has been called “THE locus of civilized discussion of the abortion issue,” and it is that academic and intellectual discussion for which we are internationally renowned.